 - Syphilis: Syphilis is an infection that can easily be passed to child.
 Infants born to mothers with syphilis are often premature, and syphilis infections in newborns can be fatal.
 In addition to premature birth, syphilis infections have been linked to stillbirth and, in rare cases, death after birth.
 Untreated infants who survive tend to develop problems in multiple organs, including the brain, eyes, ears, heart, skin, teeth and bones.

 - Hepatitis B: Hepatitis B is transmitted from mother to child through placenta about 40% of the time.
 An infected newborn can carry the hepatitis B virus with them for life, which can lead to liver disease and even death.
 However, treatment of the Hepatitis B positive mother during pregnancy with antiviral medications and treatment of her infant(s) within 12 hours of birth with both Hepatitis B vaccine and Hepatitis B immune globulin will help prevent the chronic infection and early death for the child.

 With most of these infections, treatments or preventative measures are available to cure the infection and/or reduce the risk of transmission to your newborn.
 Some viruses, including herpes, hepatitis and HIV, cannot be cured.
 Chlamydia, gonorrhea, syphilis and trichomoniasis can all be treated and cured with antibiotics that are safe to take during pregnancy.
 However, these infections can also be asymptomatic, so the only way you can get treated is to be diagnosed, and the only way you can be diagnosed is to get tested.

-When it comes to STDs and pregnancy, in order to keep you and your baby safe while you’re pregnant and afterward, be sure to be tested for STDs before and during your pregnancy.
+When it comes to STDs and pregnancy, in order to keep you and your baby safe while you’re pregnant and afterward, be sure to perform STD testing before and during your pregnancy.
 To reduce your risk of STDs and pregnancy, use protection and only engage with sexual partners who have recently tested negative for STDs.